quantumlib/Cirq/docs/dev/modules.md

 To setup a new module follow these steps:

 1. Create the folder structure above, copy the files based on an existing module
-    1. LICENSE should be the same
+    1. The `LICENSE` file should be the same
-    2. README.md will be the documentation that appears in PyPi
+    2. The `README.md` file will be the documentation that appears in PyPI
-    3. setup.py should specify an `install_requires` configuration that has `cirq-core=={module.version}` at the minimum
+    3. The `setup.py` file should specify an `install_requires` configuration that has `cirq-core=={module.version}` at the minimum
-2. Setup JSON serialization for each top level Python package
+2. Set up JSON serialization for each top level Python package

 ### Setting up JSON serialization